Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 “Via what?”

-That’s the common reaction from folks hearing for the first time about via ferrata climbing routes, the ski-resort attraction that’s growing in popularity throughout the country.
+That’s the common reaction from folks hearing for the first time about via ferrata climbing routes, the ski-resort attraction that originated in the Alps and is growing in popularity throughout the country.
 So what is a via ferrata, and why should you care?

 Via ferrata, which translates quite accurately to “iron path” in Italian, is a protected climbing route featuring a steel cable rail built into the mountainside that’s accessed by metal steps, ladders, zip wires, and suspension bridges.
 It’s a vertical obstacle course, of sorts.
 Via ferrata creates an exciting and adventurous way to get a taste of rock climbing and mountaineering in a relatively safe environment—participants wear harnesses and are clipped into the route—without needing any experience.
 Even kids 10 and up can try most via ferratas at ski resorts in the U.S.